Experts Release Consensus Derived List of Warning Signs for Youth Suicide

 Whatever your situation may be, always know that you're not alone.
-There ARE people out there who care what you're going through and who can help.
+There ARE people out there who care what you're going through and can help.
 But you need to accept the help.

-If you have a family member or friend who you think might be suicidal, read (and even memorize) the Warning Signs for Suicide.
+If you have a family member who you think might be suicidal, read (and even memorize) the Warning Signs for Suicide.

 For more information on Suicide Prevention, go to the AAS home page.

 If you're interested in raising funds for the NCPYS or getting involved in their prevention efforts, check out our Lead a Fundraising Project page.

 Lastly, if you have a Facebook profile, don't forget to 'like' the AAS page to keep up to date with the most recent suicide prevention action in real time.